act65/act65.github.io/archive/2024-12-01-alien-treaty-_notes.md

 50 years later
 Humanity nearly unrecognizable
-True meaning of "Interstellar Governance" becomes clear
+True meaning of "Interstellar Governance" and "Cultural Heritage" becomes clear (to humans)

 I'd like the story to follow two main characters.

 Human Character: Dr. Sarah Chen

-A computational linguist (early 30s) when first contact occurs Initially hired to help translate alien communications Becomes one of the key human negotiators during the treaty process Has a deep passion for preserving human cultural heritage Over the decades, we see her growing from optimistic interpreter to concerned observer By the end, she's an elderly woman watching her grandchildren embrace alien ways Personal goals: (initially) to facilitate lasting peace and understanding between humans and aliens.
+A computational linguist (early 30s) when first contact occurs Interest in languages comes from anthropological curiosity.
+Initially hired to help translate alien communications Becomes one of the key human negotiators during the treaty process Over the decades, we see her growing from optimistic interpreter to concerned observer By the end, she's an elderly woman watching her grandchildren embrace alien ways Personal goals: (initially) to facilitate lasting peace and understanding between humans and aliens.
-Personal conflict: She facilitated the treaty but gradually realizes its unintended consequences
+Personal conflict: She facilitated the treaty but gradually realizes its unintended consequences Peronal values: diversity, different cultures, different ways of thinking, different traditions, ...

 Alien Character: Ven-X (nicknamed "Ven" by humans)